All applicants must hold a Doctor of Medicine or Doctor of Osteopathic Medicine degree.

 You are required to maintain a record of the number and type of obstetric and gynecologic procedures performed during residency to demonstrate the adequacy of your operative experience.

-A candidate is not eligible to apply for the Qualifying Exam if more than 8 years have elapsed since the completion of residency training.
-Years spent in an ACGME OB-GYN fellowship or a second residency will not count towards the 8-year limit.
+A candidate is not eligible to apply for the Qualifying Exam if more than eight years have elapsed since the completion of residency training.
+Years spent in an ACGME OB GYN fellowship or a second residency will not count towards the eight-year limit.

 - A candidate who fails to become certified with eight years will be required to complete a minimum of 6-months of supervised practice at a hospital affiliated with an ACGME-accredited training program.
 Please review the details in the "Regaining Eligibility for OB GYN Certification Policy" to best understand this process.